victorliu-sq/PaperWriting/FlashSMP.md

-This index is stored in the device node vector at the position corresponding to the man's index and the woman's rank.

-Next, row m and column r corresponds to the PRNode on entry (w, r).

-Then, we can know the w's preference list on rank r is m.

-Based on that information, the unit calculates the index of the woman (`w_idx`) and the rank of the man (`m_rank`) based on its ID.

-Using the woman's preference list (`pref_list_w`), it determines the corresponding man index (`m_idx`).

-In that way, we can set the member m_rank on PRNode entry m, r to w

-This index is stored in the device node vector at the position corresponding to the woman's index and the man's rank.
+The algorithm leverages parallel processing to quickly handle large datasets.

-By organizing the data in this manner, the PRNodes encapsulate the necessary entries from the preference lists, ensuring that related data is closely coupled.
+By organizing the data in this manner, the PRNodes encapsulate the necessary entries from the preference lists and rank matrices, ensuring that related data is closely coupled.

 This approach optimizes memory access patterns, improving the efficiency of both the sequential Gale-Shapley algorithm or its parallel verion during execution.
 The parallel nature of the algorithm allows for rapid initialization of the PRNodes, leveraging the computational power of parallel processors to handle large datasets efficiently.